berkeleyGamedev/DecalWebsite/pages/labs/lab9/lab9.md

 ![](images/image17.png)

 Nice!
 We have the entire scroll system set up.
 Now that we have the scrollbar implemented, let’s work on the items.
 Delete every item button except for the first one.
-Delete its child default Text object and replace it with two TextMeshPro objects.
-Also add an Image to the item (as a child).
+Duplicate the TextMeshPro child to the item button so that there are TWO Text objects under Item.
+Add an Image to the item as a child.
 This will be the sprite of the item.
 Anchor and position the Text and Image objects like so:

 ![](images/image5.png)